 Exercise is a powerful way to experience less stress and increase well-being.
 It may also reduce feelings of pain.
 The key to maintaining an exercise program is to pick something you really enjoy.

 So today, be active for a minimum of 30 minutes.
-Maybe you’d like to walk briskly through the park or take a yoga class.
-Maybe you’d like to hit the gym or take a bike ride.
+Maybe you’d like to walk briskly through the park, do an at-home yoga class, or take a bike ride.
 Get the heart pumping, sweat if at all possible, and feel your blood course through your veins.
 Feel alive.

 Day 5: Visualization